harrellbm/digital-garden/content/3333 Plan Structure.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-07-02
+"Last Tended:": 2024-07-18
 ---
-#🌱Seed  #🙂Agree
+#🌱Seed  #😐Neutral
 ****
 > `Importance`: 10%

+> [!The Big Idea]
-***The Big Idea***: A way of structuring a plan that breaks actions into the first three days, the first three weeks, the first three months, and the first three years.
+> A way of structuring a plan that breaks actions into the first three days, the first three weeks, the first three months, and the first three years.
 A way to kind of ease into a situation and have things basically organized.

 In addition, this kind of plan is often broken up into different "frames", that help break each time period into specific areas of importance.

+I think this might be a little over kill for a useful plan just in the fact that it is hard to know what is realistically possible in three years.
+I think a one year time horizon is easier to conceptualize for me.

 ****
 # First Three Days

 ## HR Frame